ORAU brings decades of experience in scientific peer review and merit review for agencies and organizations of all sizes.

 - Proprietary network of global subject matter experts and access to numerous other expert databases

 - Low cost and high efficiency in all phases of the peer review process

 - Management of all travel, honoraria and other arrangements for expert panels

 PeerNet – Proposal Management System

 PeerNet is specifically designed to facilitate effective proposal solicitation, peer review, and award management by using ORAU’s proprietary and easy-to-navigate online portal.
 PeerNet is a structured system where:

 - Proposals are collected from principal investigators using customized criteria.

 - Peer review scores and comments from multiple subject matter experts are entered.

 - Common criteria and scoring methods allow for apples-to-apples comparisons.

-- Data is delivered quickly to inform decision making.
+- Data are delivered quickly to inform decision making.